(xiv) Provisions, contingent liabilities, and contingent assets

 The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.

-All assets and liabilities for which fair value is measured or disclosed in the standalone financial statement are categorized within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:
+All assets and liabilities for which fair value is measured or disclosed in the standalone financial statement are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:

-Level 1 — Quoted (unadjusted) market prices in active markets for identical assets or liabilities
+• Level 1 — Quoted (unadjusted) market prices in active markets for identical assets or liabilities.

-Level 2 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable.
+• Level 2 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable.

-Level 3 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable
+• Level 3 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable

 For the purpose of fair value disclosures, the Company has determined classes of financial assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above.

-(xvi) Investment in subsidiaries, associates, and joint venture
+(xix) Investment in subsidiaries, associates, and joint venture

 The Company has accounted for its investment in subsidiaries or associates or joint venture at cost less impairment.
-The Company assesses investments in subsidiaries, associates and joint venture for impairment whenever events or changes in circumstances indicate that the carrying amount of the investment may not be
+The Company assesses investments in subsidiaries, associates and joint venture for impairment whenever events or changes in circumstances indicate that the carrying amount of the investment may not be recoverable.

-recoverable.
 If any such indication exists, the Company estimates the recoverable amount of the investment in subsidiary, associate or joint venture.
-The recoverable amount of such investment is the higher of its fair value less cost of disposal (FVLCD) and its value-in-use (VIU).
+The recoverable amount of such investment is the higher of its fair value less cost of disposal (FVLCD)

+and its value-in-use (VIU).
 The VIU of the investment is calculated using projected future cash flows.
 If the recoverable amount of the investment is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
-The reduction is treated as an impairment loss and is recognised in the statement of profit and loss Investment in a subsidiary or an associate or a joint venture acquired in stages are accounted after re-measuring the equity interest held up to the date on which control or significant influence was first achieved, at its fair value on date of obtaining control or significant influence.”
+The reduction is treated as an impairment loss and is recognised in the statement of profit and loss Investment in a subsidiary or an associate or a joint venture acquired in stages are accounted after re-measuring the equity interest held up to the date on which control or significant influence was first achieved, at its fair value on date of obtaining control or significant influence.

-(xvii) Foreign currency transactions and balances
+(xxi) Foreign currency transactions and balances i.
+Functional currency

-The financial statements are presented in Indian Rupees ('), which is the functional currency of the Company and the currency of the primary economic environment in which the Company operates.”
+The financial statements are presented in Indian Rupees ('), which is the functional currency of the Company and the currency of the primary economic environment in which the Company operates.

 ii.
 Transactions and translations

-are translated at the functional currency spot rates of exchange at the reporting date.
+Transactions in foreign currencies are initially recorded by the Company at its functional currency spot rates at the date the transaction first qualifies for recognition.
+Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rates of exchange at the reporting date.
 Exchange differences arising on settlement or translation of monetary items are recognised in profit or loss with the exception of the following:

 Exchange differences arising on monetary items that forms part of a reporting entity’s net investment in a foreign operation are recognised in profit or loss in the financial statement of the reporting entity.

-Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
+transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
 The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in other comprehensive income or profit or loss are also recognised in OCI or profit or loss, respectively).

-(xxi) Standards issued but not yet effective
+(xxii) Standards issued but not yet effective

 Notes: